|Nutritional Guidelines (per serving)|

 - 2 tablespoons vegetable oil

 The night before you smoke, mix together the pepper, paprika, sugar, salt, and 1 teaspoon the dry mustard, and cayenne.
-Rub over the surface of the ham, wrap in foil, and let sit in the refrigerator overnight.
+Rub the spice mixture over the surface of the ham, wrap in foil, and let sit in the refrigerator overnight to soak up all the flavors.

 Prepare the smoker.
-You will be smoking at about 210 F/100 C for 6 hours.
+You will be smoking at about 210 degrees F (100 degrees C) for 6 hours.

 Mix together the chicken stock, 3/4 cup of the pineapple juice, vegetable oil, 1/2 teaspoon dry mustard, and cloves.
 Warm over medium heat until completely mixed.